Chencho34/ktm-web-page/README.md

 git clone https://github.com/Chencho34/ktm-web-page
 ```

-* Execute Project:
+## Execute Project:

 Open the index.html file in your web browser to view the page.
-Or run the project with the vscode live server extension
+Or run the project with the vscode live server extension.

 The page will reload when you make changes.